-- The number of crashes involving a caravan in WA has declined significantly from 104 in 2012 to 60 in 2016.
-Considering the increase in caravan registrations during this period (approximately 5% per year), this is a remarkable decline.
+- The number of crashes involving a travel trailer in WA has declined significantly from 104 in 2012 to 60 in 2016.
+Considering the increase in travel trailer registrations during this period (approximately 5% per year), this is a remarkable decline.

-- Only about 25% of caravan crashes resulted in personal injury, and only two fatalities were recorded out of 411 crashes over five years.
-This also means that about 75% of caravan crashes in WA involved property damage only.
+- Only about 25% of travel trailer crashes resulted in personal injury, and only two fatalities were recorded out of 411 crashes over five years.
+This also means that about 75% of travel trailer crashes in WA involved property damage only.

 - The most common crash cause during this period was ‘rear end’ collisions, accounting for about 20% of accidents.
 ‘Side swipes’ accounted for 14% of accidents.

 - About 25% of accidents took place ‘off road’, or alternatively, 75% of accidents took place on a road or highway.

 - About 13% of accidents during this period were caused by being ‘out of control on carriageway’.
 This percentage is likely to include a significant number of travel trailer rollovers.

 We would like to see similar information from other states and territories before making any comparisons, but it will be interesting to see whether WA’s reduced 100 km/h speed limit for towing trailers is having any impact on towing safety compared to other states.